useFocusTrap

 The useFocusTrap hook provides accessibility-focused keyboard navigation management, keeping focus trapped within modal components for better user experience.

-hook creates an accessible experience by preventing keyboard focus from leaving a specific container element (like a dialog or modal) until it's dismissed.
+The useFocusTrap hook creates an accessible experience by preventing keyboard focus from leaving a specific container element (like a dialog or modal) until it's dismissed.
 This is essential for users navigating with keyboards or screen readers.

 Usage